droosma/blog/content/post/generative-ai-hello-world/index.md

 ---
 title: "The Hello World of Generative AI: Exploring Retrieval Augmented Generation"
-description: "Dive into the world of Generative AI with a firsthand account of implementing Retrieval Augmented Generation (RAG).
-Discover how RAG transforms data retrieval and generation, offering insights into building a cost-effective, powerful AI system for any use case."
+description: "This blog post discusses setting up a Retrieval Augmented Generation (RAG) system, highlighting its application in Generative AI projects.
+It explains RAG's role in addressing Large Language Models (LLMs) limitations, approaches to implementing RAG, and the critical Extract, Transform, Load (ETL) pipeline for data management.
+Additionally, it guides on data partitioning, transformation, and persistence to enhance retrieval and generation efficiency."
 slug: generative-ai-hello-world
-date: 2024-02-26 00:00:00+0000
+date: 2024-03-01 00:00:00+0000
 original: true
 image: cover.webp
 categories: